AskingAcake/Extensions/README.md

  But editing the project wont apply on
  The original project

-# Extensions:
-1. Simple Brain

- More are planned to
+ More extensions are planned to
  Be added